An unmodifiable trust that holds a key asset — a life insurance policy.

 You can’t make changes to the beneficiary of the irrevocable life insurance trust.
 That’s why it’s considered irrevocable.

 Upon your death, the life insurance company will pay the money out to the trust.
 The trust in turn will make distributions to your chosen beneficiary specified in the trust document.
-The beneficiaries may have to pay income tax on the distributions.
+The beneficiaries may have to pay income tax on the interest earned from a distribution, but not necessarily on the death benefit itself.

 When a beneficiary receives life insurance proceeds, he or she typically does not have to pay income tax on it.